ericfortis/mockaton/README.md

 - Avoids spinning up and maintaining hefty backends when developing UIs.
 - For a deterministic, comprehensive, and consistent backend state.
 For example, having a collection with all the possible state variants helps for spotting inadvertent bugs.
-- Sometimes, frontend progress is blocked waiting for some backend API.
+- Sometimes frontend progress is blocked waiting for some backend API.
 Similarly, it’s often delayed due to missing data or inconvenient contracts.
 Therefore, many meetings can be saved by prototyping frontend features with mocks, and then showing those contracts to the backend team.